galaxyyao/Ukagaka/README.md

 1. Kikka (Shell):

 This image resource is only for my personal test use.
-If you want to republish it with image resource with your own material
+If you want to republish it, please replace them with image resources which you have right to use.

 2. Redmine.Net.Api: